petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/option-api-basics.md

 ### Filtering, Paginating, Searching, and Sorting Options

 This API also accepts parameters to filter, paginate, search, and sort the options.
 See the [`getOptionsPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-catalog-client/src/main/java/com/liferay/headless/commerce/admin/catalog/client/resource/v1_0/OptionResource.java#L43-#L46) method for more information.
-You can use the following `Option` fields in your queries to filter, search, and sort the results.
+You can use the following `Option` fields in your queries to filter, search, and sort the results:

 * fieldType
 * key